eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 ##### Check for out of date npm dependencies

-We do this when opportunity presents itself, just to keep the difference between current releases and those in
+We do this when opportunity presents itself, just to keep the difference between current releases and those in use as small as possible.

 ```
 npm outdated